SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 This happens in two cases: byte objects in general, and potentially all objects in 32-bit architectures.
 Byte objects may contain a number of slots that does not entirely fill a data slot, as shown in Section *@sec:formats@*, thus requiring padding to fill a data slot.
 Moreover, data slots in 32-bit architectures are 4 bytes long, and thus an odd number of data slots requires 4 bytes of padding.

 Figure *@fig:objectLayout@* shows an example of how an object with 1 header and 3 slots is laid out both in 32-bit and 64-bit architectures.

 - in 64-bit architectures, the object occupies 4 words, for a total of 32 bytes: 1 base header of 8 bytes, and 3 slots of 1 word each.
-The next free address \(32 in Figure *@fig:objectLayout@*\) is aligned and thus an object can start there.
+The next free address (32 in Figure *@fig:objectLayout@*) is aligned and thus an object can start there.
-- in 32-bit architectures, the object occupies 5 words, for a total of 20 bytes: 1 base header of 2 words \(8 bytes / 4 bytes per word\), and 3 slots of 1 word each.
-The next free address \(20 in Figure *@fig:objectLayout@*\) is not aligned.
-In this case, the allocator inserts a 4 byte padding to align the following object to the 8-byte boundary.
+- in 32-bit architectures, the object occupies 5 words, for a total of 20 bytes: 1 base header of 2 words (8 bytes / 4 bytes per word), and 3 slots of 1 word each.
+The next free address (20 in Figure *@fig:objectLayout@*) is not aligned.
+In this case, the allocator inserts a 4-byte padding to align the following object to the 8-byte boundary.

 Padding represents wasted memory and could be avoided in 32-bit architectures by requiring an alignment to a word.
 However, enforcing the same alignment in all architectures allows an overall code simplification by unifying the 64-bit and 32-bit implementations.